Pembroke Players: PPJT 2012

 The sixth tour returned to Japan with a production of Macbeth (directed by Tom Adams), set in Edwardian Britain.
 The Players spent a week with principle sponsors, Seikei University, along with shows and workshops at Meiji University, Daito Bunka University and two international schools.
 In addition, the Players performed two sell-out public performances at Nigiwai-za in Yokohama and led workshops at the Kanto Plains Drama Festival.
 Four pre-tour performances were held at Ely Cathedral and the Round Church in Cambridge, followed by a post-tour home run at the Corpus Playroom.

 PPJT 2013

 The seventh annual Japan Tour was a gender-reversed production of The Two Gentlemen of Verona (directed by Charlie Risius).
 The play was performed in Ely Cathedral and the Round Church, Cambridge, before playing to seven venues in Japan.
 The tour finished with a week-long home run in the Corpus Playroom in October.

 PPJT 2014

 The eighth inauguration of the Pembroke Players Japan Tour was The Merchant of Venice (directed by Emma Wilkinson) in 2014.

 PPJT 2015

-The ninth Japan Tour was The Comedy of Errors (directed by Atri Banerjee), and toured in September and October.
+The ninth Japan Tour was The Comedy of Errors (directed by Atri Banerjee), and toured to Okinawa and Tokyo in September and October.

+PPJT 2016

+The final Japan Tour was Romeo and Juliet (directed by George Kan), toured to Tokyo and Okinawa in September and October, beginning with a performance at a ten year reunion event at the Embassy of Japan in London, accompanied by a small exhibition of the tour's history.
+Cast members included Emma Corrin playing Juliet, and Lola Olufemi playing Lady Montague.

+From 2017 to 2019, the Tour was superseded by the Cambridge University Asia Theatre Tour (CUATT), which changed focus from Shakespeare to modern British authors.
+However, all tours were brought to an end by the coronavirus pandemic in 2020.